tendermint/tendermint/docs/qa/method.md

 2. Copy file `testnet200.toml` onto `testnet200.toml` (do NOT commit this change)
 3. Follow steps 5-10 of the `README.md` to configure and start the 200 node testnet
     * WARNING: Do NOT forget to run `make terraform-destroy` as soon as you are done with the tests
+4. As a sanity check, connect to the Prometheus node and check the graph for the `tendermint_consensus_height` metric.
+   All nodes should be increasing their heights.
-4. `ssh` into the `testnet-load-runner` and run script XXXXX
+5. `ssh` into the `testnet-load-runner` and run script XXXXX
     * This will take about 40 mins to run
     * It is running 90-seconds-long experiments in a loop with different loads
-5. Run `make retrieve-data` to gather all relevant data from the testnet into the orchestrating machine
+6. Run `make retrieve-data` to gather all relevant data from the testnet into the orchestrating machine
-6. Verify that the data was collected without errors
+7. Verify that the data was collected without errors
     * all Tendermint nodes' blockstore DB
     * the Prometheus database from the Prometheus node
-7. **Run `make terraform-destroy`**
+8. **Run `make terraform-destroy`**

 [testnet-repo]: https://github.com/interchainio/tendermint-testnet
 [Ansible]: https://docs.ansible.com/ansible/latest/index.html